KubeRocketCI/docs/docs/about-platform.md

 KubeRocketCI, which is also called **"The Rocket"**, is a platform that allows shortening the time that is passed before an active development can start from several months to several hours.

+The same pipelines, quality gates, and RBAC guardrails serve both your engineers and AI coding agents.
+On top of this well-defined baseline, KubeRocketCI equips agents with the skills and tools they need, so their effort goes into business features rather than delivery plumbing.
+Every change — human- or agent-authored — follows one golden path through validation to production.

 The platform consists of the following blocks:

 - The platform is based on managed infrastructure and container orchestration